Article XII, Section 3 Executive Directors

 Conduct Within the Fund

-Executive Directors should treat their colleagues and the staff with courtesy and respect, without harassment, physical or verbal abuse.
+Executive Directors should treat their colleagues and the staff with courtesy and respect.

 Executive Directors should exercise adequate control and supervision over matters for which they are individually responsible.